rareylab/SMARTSexplore/README.md

 Please refer to https://software.zbh.uni-hamburg.de for retrieving the required programs listed below.

-For making molecule uploads work in the frontend, please place licensed versions of the following NAOMI programs into the `bin/`
+For making molecule uploads work in the frontend, please create and place licensed versions of the following NAOMI programs into the `bin/`
 folder:

 * `mol2svg`